jfcherng-sublime/ST-TypeShort/messages/update_message.md

 TypeShort has been updated.
-To see the changelog, visit Preferences » Package Settings » TypeShort » Changelog
+To see the changelog, visit Preferences » Package Settings » TypeShort » CHANGELOG

-## 1.4.3
+## 1.4.4

-- [Fix] Replacement does not work in a new view of a file again.
+- Just some refactors.